-7 plant species native to Edmonton that you can grow in your garden
+7 plant species native to Edmonton you can grow in your garden

 While your local garden store may be filled with beautiful plants and flowers for you to grow, many are not local plant species.

 Planting native species in your garden is a fantastic way to enhance your yard’s biodiversity and the environment overall.
-They are also extremely simple to maintain because they are already primed for our climate.
+Bees love them, and they’re extremely simple to maintain because they are already primed for our climate.

-Check out some of these beautiful plants native to the prairies you can spruce up your garden with.
+Check out some of these beautiful flowers native to the prairies you can plant to spruce up your garden.

 Wild Bergamot